 Kilsby’s Sinkhole is the perfect cave diving experience for many divers because it boasts both overhead and non-overhead environments, which is much safer and provides greater peace of mind.

 Required Certification: Open Water – Book Now (for non-overhead areas) or cave diver (for overhead areas).

 Cave Diving Certifications for Beginners

-If you are a more advanced diver keen to take on a technical challenge, our PADI Advanced Open Water course is for you.
-Once you have completed this course, you will be a qualified PADI advanced open water dive.
-This means you will be qualified to dive around the world to 30m, opening up a whole new world of dive sites and underwater adventures.
+If you are a more advanced diver and are keen to take on a technical challenge, our PADI Advanced Open Water course is ideal.
+Once you have completed this course, you will be a qualified PADI advanced open water diver.
+This means you will be certified to dive around the world to 30 m, opening up a whole new world of scuba dive sites and underwater adventures.

 Book Your Course & Learn to Cave Dive

 We have a team of experienced PADI diving instructors who are passionate about what they do.
 Book a spot on any of our courses today and you can learn from some of the best.
 All of our holidays and cave diving courses are suitable for groups, couples or individuals.